tlorach/OpenGLText/README.md

 textBaker folder contains few details about this.

- For now, I got a bit 'hacky', here: baking Fonts is aschieved with patching GLText 0.3.1 ( http://gltext.sourceforge.net/home.php )
+ For now, I got a bit 'hacky', here: baking Fonts is achieved with patching GLText 0.3.1 ( http://gltext.sourceforge.net/home.php )

 This folder contains the changes I made to finally save the data I needed.
 Download freetype (I took 2.3.5-1) and download GLText.
 Then modify it with the data in this folder.